unioslo/zabbix-cli/docs/plugins/guide.md

 ## Configuration

 Plugins are configured in the application's configuration file.
-Given that we have a plugin named `my_plugin`, its configuratio file entry should look like this:
+Given that we have a plugin named `my_plugin`, its configuration file entry should look like this:

 ```toml
 [plugins.my_plugin]